 Refugee Archipelago

-When German and I returned to Bidi Bidi more than two years later we found a community on the brink of survival and a settlement on the verge of abandonment.
-The years of unrelenting Covid restrictions, social isolation and meager food rations had shattered any illusion of Bidi Bidi’s permanence and revealed its innate ephemerality.
-Home is a place of belonging where one feels safe, secure.
+When German and I returned to Bidi Bidi more than two years later we found a community on the brink of survival and an "urban experiment" on the verge of collapse.
+Unrelenting Covid restrictions, social isolation and increasingly meager food rations had shattered any illusion of Bidi Bidi’s permanence and laid bare an innate ephemerality.
+The idea of home is a place of belonging and safety where one feels wanted and secure.
 Bidi Bidi could offer none of those assurances.

-The following work of graphic reportage, Refugee Archipelago, is a mosaic of oral histories from Bidi Bidi as told through the experiences of refugees, relief workers, and administrators who call it home for now.
-It represents an authentic account of the daily rhythms, discussions and aspirations of a stateless, voiceless community struggling to exist.
+The following work of graphic reportage, Refugee Archipelago, is a mosaic of oral histories from Bidi Bidi chronicling the experiences of the refugees, relief workers and administrators who call it home....for now.
+It is an authentic account of the daily rhythms, discussions and aspirations of a stateless, voiceless community struggling to exist.

 This work would not exist had Richard not tapped me on the shoulder in a dusty field in Rhino Camp and trusted us with his story.
 He and his family are the inspiration for this work.
 Likewise, we are indebted to Fahad Wadada Adams—navigator, translator, co-creator—and everyone in Bidi Bidi who shared their time and stories with us.

-*Refugee Archipelago would not have been possible without the consent and support of the Ugandan Office of the Prime Minister.
-All interviews and illustrations have been recorded and recreated as faithfully and respectfully as possible.
+*Refugee Archipelago was made possible by the consent and support of the Ugandan Office of the Prime Minister.
+All interviews and illustrations have been recorded and recreated faithfully and respectfully.

 Editor, writer, publisher and co-founder of Interstitial Media whose work is primarily focused on conflict, culture, history and global affairs.